Tramona1/sales_chat_openai_rag_full/README.md

     *   Rules for down-ranking specific content types (e.g., job postings for non-hiring queries).
     *   Includes a heuristic-based fallback (`applyFallbackReranking`) if Gemini fails.
 4.  **Context Creation**: Filter, deduplicate, and format the top-ranked chunks into a concise context.
 If the context exceeds token limits, it may be summarized using Gemini (`utils/answerGenerator.ts::summarizeContext`).
 Source citations are prepared.
-5.  **Answer Generation**: Send the query, conversation history, and curated context (potentially including formatted visual details) to an LLM (OpenAI primary, Gemini fallback) via `utils/answerGenerator.ts`.
+5.  **Answer Generation**: Send the query, conversation history, and curated context (potentially including formatted visual details) to an LLM (Gemini) via `utils/answerGenerator.ts`.
 Handles conversational queries, zero-result scenarios, and visual context integration.
 6.  **Response Formatting**: Structure the final answer, potentially including citations or structured data, for display in the chat interface.

 [Detailed documentation on the RAG Pipeline](./docs/rag_pipeline_details.md)

+### LLM-Powered Answer Generation

+The system uses a fully LLM-based approach for understanding and answering user queries:

+1. **Direct LLM Integration**: The architecture directly uses LLM capabilities without intermediary layers or hardcoded responses.
+This enables the system to scale effectively with increasing data and query complexity.

+2. **LLM Answer Generation**: The `utils/answerGenerator.ts` module handles:
+   * Processing retrieved context from search results
+   * Intelligently formatting conversational greetings and simple queries
+   * Generating coherent, context-sensitive responses using Gemini LLM
+   * Handling large context windows with automatic summarization
+   * Providing fallback mechanisms when information is incomplete
+   * Managing citation and source attribution

+3. **Query Understanding**: The system leverages Gemini's capabilities to analyze queries via `utils/geminiProcessor.ts`:
+   * Extract intent and entities from natural language
+   * Categorize query types (product, technical, informational)
+   * Determine appropriate search parameters and filters
+   * Handle conversation context for multi-turn interactions

+4. **Context-Sensitive Response Generation**: The LLM adapts responses based on:
+   * Query type (greeting, product question, technical query)
+   * Available context from retrieved documents
+   * Conversation history and user intent
+   * Metadata from retrieved documents (categories, technical level)

+This fully LLM-driven approach ensures responses are natural, comprehensive, and directly relevant to user queries while maintaining the ability to acknowledge limitations when information is not available.

 ## Key Components